 5.1 MySQL Installation Layout on Microsoft Windows .
-66
+75

 5.2 Choosing an Installation Package .
-66
+76

-5.3 MySQL Installer for Windows 67
+5.3 MySQL Installer for Windows .
+77

-5.3.1 MySQL Installer Initial Setup .
-69
+5.3.1 MySQL Installer Initial Setup 79

 5.3.2 Setting Alternative Server Paths with MySQL Installer .
-73
+82

-5.3.3 Installation Workflows with MySQL Installer
+5.3.3 Installation Workflows with MySQL Installer .
+83

-5.3.4 MySQL Installer Product Catalog and Dashboard
+5.3.4 MySQL Installer Product Catalog and Dashboard .
+91

-5.3.5 MySQL Installer Console Reference
+5.3.5 MySQL Installer Console Reference 97

-5.4 Installing MySQL on Microsoft Windows Using a noinstall ZIP Archive
+5.4 Installing MySQL on Microsoft Windows Using a noinstall ZIP Archive 106

 5.4.1 Extracting the Install Archive

-5.4.2 Creating an Option File
+5.4.2 Creating an Option File 107

-5.4.3 Selecting a MySQL Server Type
+5.4.3 Selecting a MySQL Server Type 108

-5.4.4 Initializing the Data Directory
+5.4.4 Initializing the Data Directory 109

 5.4.5 Starting the Server for the First Time

-5.4.6 Starting MySQL from the Windows Command Line
+5.4.6 Starting MySQL from the Windows Command Line 110

-5.4.7 Customizing the PATH for MySQL Tools
+5.4.7 Customizing the PATH for MySQL Tools 110

-5.4.8 Starting MySQL as a Windows Service
+5.4.8 Starting MySQL as a Windows Service 111

-5.4.9 Testing The MySQL Installation
+5.4.9 Testing The MySQL Installation 114

 5.5 Troubleshooting a Microsoft Windows MySQL Server Installation

 5.6 Windows Postinstallation Procedures

-5.7 Windows Platform Restrictions
+5.7 Windows Platform Restrictions 118

-MySQL Community 5.7 Server requires the Microsoft Visual C++ 2019 Redistributable Package to run on Windows platforms.
+MySQL 8.0 Server requires the Microsoft Visual C++ 2019 Redistributable Package to run on Windows platforms.
 Users should make sure the package has been installed on the system before installing the server.
 The package is available at the Microsoft Download Center.
+Additionally, MySQL debug binaries require Visual Studio 2019 to be installed.